-Optional feature to SENSeOR’s monitoring platform for electrical equipment
+Optional feature to SENSeOR’s monitoring platform for power assets

 An easy-to-implement and cost-effective partial discharge indicator option for DSO’s, TSO’s, and end-users of critical electrical assets

 Continuous partial discharge monitoring, early warnings and trend analysis to trigger maintenance inspections, only when necessary but before important damage occurs

 Get the maximum value out of SENSeOR’s monitoring platform to exploit your assets to their maximum, minimizing life-cycle costs and downtime!

 - Non-contact UHF (Ultra-High Frequency) detection of PD events

 - Remote real-time surveillance of PD activity – enabling alarms and trend analysis over equipment lifetime

 - Cost-effective solution for first level diagnosis, covering a wide range of PD discharge events, triggering deeper PD analysis and the required maintenance actions only when necessary

 - Exclusive design of the antenna/UHF sensor, compact, optimized for SAW sensors and PD detection in switchgear cubicles

 - Dedicated high-performance algorithms and interrogation methods for robust and reliable operation in RF-challenging environments like metallic cavities